 The following candidates for power love values are supported by research on characteristics of long-term relationships, wherein both partners report high levels of satisfaction.

-• Fairness: Partners maintain mutually acceptable division of labor and responsibility for the growth and well being of the family.
+- Fairness: Partners maintain a mutually acceptable division of labor and responsibility for the growth and well-being of the family.